poems4u/poems4u/content/poems/posts/boetheiusbedpan.md

 He hung the yellow ribbon that he won, <br>
 Same color as my piss when drank ice tea, <br>
 Same color as that star that shines: the sun <br>
-That shines on Hoffstra University.
+That shines on Hofstra University.

 I sniff my fingers cuz they smell like dick, <br>
 And he the same to have a joke at my <br>